calculator_test.py

 For instance, if we were calling an API, we would make the request every time, slowing down our tests.
 We can define scopes for fixtures which gives us the capability to re-use fixture instances in between tests.

-The possible values of scope are: functionclassmodulepackage or session.
+The possible values of scope are: function

 # content of conftest.py